ankurchavda/SparkLearning/README.md

 Abstract Syntax Tree is generated from dataframe or query List of column names, datatypes, functions, databases etc. are resolved by consulting internal 'Catalog'.

-Phase 2 : Logical Optimization
+Phase 2: Logical Optimization
 Comprises of two internal stages.
-In Stage 1, Catalyst optimizer will construct a set of multiple plans In Stage 2, Cost-based optimizer assigns cost to each plan.
-This may include for example, the process of constant folding, predicate pushdown, projection pruning, boolean expression simplification etc.
+In Stage 1, the Catalyst optimizer will construct a set of multiple plans In Stage 2, the Cost-based optimizer assigns cost to each plan.
+This may include, for example, the process of constant folding, predicate pushdown, projection pruning, boolean expression simplification etc.

-Phase 3 : Physical Planning
+Phase 3: Physical Planning
 In this phase, Spark SQL generates an optimal physical plan for the selected logical plan, using physical operators that match those available in the Spark execution engine.

-Phase 4 : Code generation
+Phase 4: Code generation
 Generation of efficient java byte code to run on each machine.
-Spark acts a compiler facilitated by Project Tungsten for whole stage code generation.
+Spark acts as a compiler facilitated by Project Tungsten for whole stage code generation.
-Whole stage code generation is a physical query optimization, getting rid of virtual function calls and employing CPU registers for intermediate data.
+Whole stage code generation is physical query optimization, getting rid of virtual function calls and employing CPU registers for intermediate data.
 This generates a compact RDD for final execution.

 --------------------------
 36. Which spark library allows reliable file sharing at memory speed across different cluster frameworks?
 Tachyon
 --------------------------
-37. Explain about the different types of transformations on DStreams?
+37. Explain the different types of transformations on DStreams?
 Stateless Transformations- Processing of the batch does not depend on the output of the previous batch.
 Examples- map (), reduceByKey (), filter ().
 Stateful Transformations- Processing of the batch depends on the intermediary results of the previous batch.
 Examples- Transformations that depend on sliding windows
 --------------------------
-37. Explain about the popular use cases of Apache Spark Apache Spark is mainly used for -
+37. Explain the popular use cases of Apache Spark Apache Spark is mainly used for -
 Iterative machine learning.
 Interactive data analytics and processing.